ctison/base-converter/README.md

  * @param {string} toBase
  * @returns {string}
  */
-export function decimal_to_base(nbr: number, toBase: string): string /**
+export function decimalToBase(nbr: number, toBase: string): string /**
  * Convert a number from any base to any base.
  * @param {string} nbr